premchandmullamuri/premchandmullamuri/README.md

-I’m a passionate and results-driven Senior Full Stack Developer with over 5 years of experience architecting, developing, and delivering high-impact software solutions across financial services, insurance, and enterprise technology domains.
+I’m a passionate and results-driven  Full Stack Developer with around 5 years of experience architecting, developing, and delivering high-impact software solutions across financial services, insurance, and enterprise technology domains.

-My core strengths lie in designing scalable, cloud-native applications using Java, Spring Boot, Angular, React.js, and AWS.
+My core strengths lie in designing scalable, cloud-native applications using Java, Spring Boot, Angular, React.js, Node.js, and AWS.
 From re-architecting legacy monoliths into modular microservices to leading mission-critical cloud migration and modernization initiatives, I bring both deep technical know-how and a strategic business mindset to the table.

 I have a strong foundation in: